faisalece/faisalece/README.md

 <div class="section-content">
 <div class="description markdown">
 <p>The languages section in a resume typically includes information about your proficiency in different languages.
 This section can be particularly important if you are applying for a job that requires fluency or proficiency in a specific language.</p>
-<p>It’s important to be honest about your language proficiency in your resume.
-If you overstate your abilities, it could lead to problems during the interview process or on the job.
-If you have taken language courses or earned language certifications, you can also include this information in the languages section of your resume.</p>

 </div>
 <div class="items">
 <div class="item">